lyanh238/VNASelf/docs/SETUP.md

-# NekHealth Setup Guide
+# ViCare Setup Guide

-This guide provides detailed instructions for setting up the NekHealth multi-agent system on different platforms.
+This guide provides detailed instructions for setting up the ViCare multi-agent system on different platforms.

 ## Table of Contents